metocean/docker-fluentd/README.md

-# docker-fluentd
+# fluentd
-fluent with consul
+fluentd and consul on Alpine linux.

+Mount /etc/fluentd/fluentd.conf to configure fluentd.